VandyHacks/vh-guide-pipeline/src/client/pages/hacker-guide.md

 # <a name="submitting-your-project"></a>Submitting Your Project

-Please create no more than a 1.5 minute video explaining and/or demonstrating your project.
-This can be done in any way - through slides, talking, showing the code/interface.
-Please make sure that judges will be able to throughly understand your project, as you will no have the opportunity to answer questions unless you are picked to demo during the closing ceremony.
+Please create no more than a 2 minute video explaining and/or demonstrating your project.
+This can be done in any way - through slides, talking, showing the code/interface, etc. Please make sure that judges will be able to thoroughly understand your project, as you will no have the opportunity to answer questions unless you are picked to demo during the closing ceremony.
 Only the top 4 submissions are picked to demo.

 You will be submitting your video online via [Devpost](https://vandyhacks-retro-edn.devpost.com/).
 All submissions are due by 9:30 AM CST on Sunday, so be aware of the time because you will not be allowed to submit afterwards.
 You will be asked to write a title and short description for your project.
 Remember, this is something you can show off to recruiters, family, and friends in the future!